sptankard/digitalsecuritycurriculum/pages/02.curriculum/02.what-is-digisec/chapter2.en.md

 * Instances when your cursor unexpectedly moves without your direction.
 * Links from people you don’t know via Facebook, Twitter, WhatsApp, or e-mail.

 If you have any of these symptoms don't panic.
-Just take your device to a trusted IT professional and have them take a look.
+The best approach is to  take your device to a trusted IT professional and have them take a look.
 Even if you don't have a security compromise these symptoms can also sometimes point to other serious problems on your machines.
 The point is to be aware and be proactive about problems so when a real threat arises you are ready.

 ![](/images/Curriculum_img_10.jpg)